TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

 /**
  * scaffold-ScriptHammer-Admin.js
  *
- * A Node.js script that overwrites/creates all files from the
+ * A Node.js script that overwrites/creates all files from this “ScriptHammer + Admin” tutorial.
- * "ScriptHammer + Admin Dashboard" single-tutorial approach
- * (Dexie on Web, SQLite + SecureStore on Native, plus integrated admin).
  *
  * USAGE:
  *   npm run scaffold-ScriptHammer-Admin
  *
  * WARNING:
- *   - Overwrites existing files if paths match.
+ *   - Overwrites existing files with the same paths.
- *   - Make sure you commit or backup first.
+ *   - Make sure you commit or backup your work first.
  */

 const fs = require("fs");
 const path = require("path");
 const readline = require("readline");

-// The big array of file objects from Steps 6–16 (plus admin).
+// The big array below includes all code from Steps 6–16 (plus admin panel). const FILES = [
-// EXACT code from the tutorial above, with ASCII quotes only. const FILES = [
-  //  ... [all code blocks exactly as shown above in ASCII form] ...
+  // ...
+  // (Insert all the file objects from the tutorial’s code blocks here)
+  // ...
 ];

-// The rest of the script that writes those files:
 (async function main() {
   console.log("=== ScriptHammer-Admin Scaffold ===");
   console.log("This script overwrites/creates all files from the integrated admin tutorial.\n");